 But let’s go back to the Badminton House and its history.
 As I said earlier, it’s the home of the private house of the Duck and Dutchess of Beaufort.

 The house it’s located in the Gloucestershire countryside.
 They are several stories about the way this sport got his name.
-According to the Badminton House website, the game was invented by children in 1863.
 The website for the USA Badminton team and a BBC article state that the first versions of badminton were played for hundreds of years in Europe, China and India and it was brought to England by the British army Officers that played this game in India, where it was called Poona.

 Regarding its true origin, its name comes from the estate, Badminton in Gloucestershire.